 Currently, the complete Draft TIP FY 2024-2027 is available on the "What's New" section of AMATS website located at amatsplanning.org.
-The final TIP FY 2024-2027 will come before AMATS for approval in May.
-It is expected that the Federal Highway Administration and

-Federal Transit Administration will approve this document by the end of June.
+It is expected that the Federal Highway Administration and Federal Transit Administration will approve this document by the end of June.
 On July 1, 2023, the new TIP is expected to become official.
 With federal approval, the Final TIP FY 2024-2027 will be available on the "TIP" and "Reports" pages of the AMATS website.